Rebecca Marino: 2025: Ilkley final

-Marino started her 2025 season at the Auckland Classic, where she defeated fourth seed Lulu Sun in the first round, before losing her next match to Bernarda Pera.
+Marino started her 2025 season at the Auckland Open, where she defeated fourth seed Lulu Sun in the first round, before losing her next match to Bernarda Pera.
 She gained direct entry into the Australian Open thanks to her WTA ranking, but was eliminated in the opening round by 22nd seed Katie Boulter.

 In June, Marino fell just short of defending her title at the Ilkley Open, losing the final of the newly elevated WTA 125 event to Iva Jovic in straight sets.

 Awarded a wildcard into the main-draw at the Canadian Open, she defeated qualifier Elsa Jacquemot to reach the second round, at which point she lost to eighth seed Emma Navarro.

+Having qualified for the main draw at the US Open, Marino lost to fellow Canadian and 31st seed Leylah Fernandez in the first round.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.